Jackieriel/A5-BEQ/README.md

-# QuizSite
+# A5BEQ
-A website where you go and test your brain a bit
+A simple budget and Quiz app for student where the can use and study for test and exams.
+At the same time manage their expenses.
+An entepreneurer project